ASKnetCommunity/ASKmobileLab/README.md

 ## Description

- **This Resource is designed as one of the  project outputs under the #ASKmobileLab project between Platform Africa and CC4D  to provide learners with a comprehensive understanding of data backup,protection and recovery practices in the ICT modules.
+ **This Resource is designed as one of the  project outputs under the #ASKmobileLab project between Platform Africa and CC4D  to provide learners with a comprehensive understanding of data backup,protection and recovery practices in the ICT Trianing modules.
 It covers essential concepts, practical techniques, and tools needed to effectively protect data and ensure its restoration in case of loss or corruption**.

 ## Learning Objective
 **By the end of this resource,learners will be able to :**